gabriellanna22/gabriellanna22/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on Front-end Projects<br>🌱 I’m currently learning more about React<br>⚡ Fun fact: i study Game Design too
+👯 I'm a Game Programmer <br>🌱 I’m currently learning more about Unity 3D<br>⚡ Fun fact: I'm from Brasil

 ## 🌐 Socials: